nes-examples/trial-spring-boot-2-7/README.md

 # Build System Choice
 This project has two folders, `maven` and `gradle` for the respective build systems.
 The code (located in `src`) is the same for both build systems.
 The only difference is the build system itself.
 The `maven` folder contains a `pom.xml` file and the `gradle` folder contains a `build.gradle` file.
 You can use either one to build the project.

 Notes are below on the specific changes required for each build system.
+These changes have already been made in the `pom.xml` and `build.gradle` files in the respective folders.
+You can use these files as a reference for your own project.

 ___